chenchs0629/GBA-UBF/README.md

 </p>

 ## Dataset Download
 Please enjoy this dataset we have provided.
-Click [here](demo/) to view small examples.
+Click [here](demo/) to view one examples of the study aera in Guangzhou.

 ## Dataset structure
 ````